charlesmartinreed/charlie-codes-blog/README.md

 - **Server-side rendering** _generates the HTML on each request_
 - Fast sites prefer SSG because the page only has to be built once before being served by the CDN.
 - Obviously server-side rendering is necessary in scenarios when data is frequently updated or content changes according to the request itself, such as a live-blog or anything that leverages real time communication.
+- The `SWR package` is a react hook for data fetching created by the team behind Next.js.